How to Create a New Standard Product

 Follow these steps to create a standard product:

 1. Check that this new product you are adding doesn’t already exist.
-If it doesn’t, click on the ‘New’ button.
-Then, click on ‘Product’.
-We will cover ‘combo products’ later in this lesson.
+If it doesn’t, click on the New button.
+Then, click on Product.

-1. Scroll down to the ‘Descriptions’ section.
-The first ‘Description’ box is the description of the product.
+1. Scroll down to the Descriptions section, where you enter the description of the product.
+And Save

-1. The Description FS is the description that will be displayed in the function sheet/BEOs, so you want to make sure this description reads well.
-Finally, click on ‘Save’.
+1. The Description FS or Description BEO is the description that will be displayed in the function sheet/BEOs, so you want to make sure this description reads well.
+Finally, click on Save.

 Best Practices for Creating Products